egoshly/Coefficient-Capitalism/readme.md

 [4] https://cepr.org/voxeu/columns/capitalist-systems-and-income-inequality
 [5] https://www.journals.uchicago.edu/doi/full/10.1086/686480

+In Coefficient Capitalism, the factors of production go beyond the traditional focus on labor, capital goods, entrepreneurship, and natural resources.
+Instead, it also considers the impact on stakeholders and the environment, legal and reputational compliance, and social responsibility.

 The SEPG coefficient measures Sustainable, Equitable, and Prosperous Growth as follows:

 SEPG Coefficient = (Economic Output Score * (1 - Environmental Impact Score)) * (Social Impact Score / (Income Equality Score + Compliance Score + Reputation Score + Human Character Score))